irenekarijadi/CEEMDAN-EWT-LSTM/README.md

 # CEEMDAN-EWT-LSTM
 ## Wind Power Forecasting Based on Hybrid CEEMDAN- EWT Deep Learning Method

-This is the original source code used for all experiments in the paper "Wind Power Forecasting Based on Hybrid CEEMDAN- EWT Deep Learning Method"
+This is the original source code used for all experiments in the paper **"Wind Power Forecasting Based on Hybrid CEEMDAN-EWT Deep Learning Method"**

 If you use the code in this paper, please cite the paper